Custódio Castro: International career

 A Portugal under-21 international, Custódio appeared in two UEFA European Championship editions, 2004 and 2006.
-He was selected by full side manager Paulo Bento for his 23-man squad for UEFA Euro 2012, and made his debut on 2 June, a 1–3 friendly loss with Turkey in Lisbon.
+He was selected by full side manager Bento for his 23-man squad for UEFA Euro 2012, and made his debut on 2 June, a 1–3 friendly loss with Turkey in Lisbon.
 In the finals in Poland and Ukraine, he played 20 minutes in the decisive 2–1 group stage defeat of the Netherlands after replacing the injured Raul Meireles.

+Coaching career

+On 3 March 2020, Custódio left Braga's under-17s and was appointed at the helm of the first team, replacing Sporting-bound Ruben Amorim.
+On his debut three days later, he managed a 3–1 home victory over Portimonense.